StuWatson/hokodo-challenge/README.md

 Example urls:
 - ```localhost:8000/books?ordering=-title``` will return a list of books ordered by descending alphabetical title order
 - ```localhost:8000/books?ordering=published``` will return a list of books in ascending date order
+- ```locahost:8000/authors``` will return a JSON object with author names as keys and lists of books as values - see Assumptions section for another option
 ## Project Notes
 ### Design Decisions
 The project has been implemented using Django and Django Rest Framework.
 DRF in particular was chosen because it